-You know you're owed money.
-You're just not sure by whom, or how much, or how long it's been.
+There's money owed.
+Just not clear by whom, or how much, or how long it's been.

-Somewhere between delivering the bread and checking your bank account, the trail goes cold.
-You sent the invoice.
-You think they got it.
-But did they pay?
-The amount in your bank looks about right, but it could be from a different customer.
+Somewhere between delivering the bread and checking the bank account, the trail goes cold.
+The invoice was sent.
+Probably received.
+But was it paid?
+The amount in the bank looks about right, but it could be from a different customer.
 Or it could be two smaller payments that add up to roughly the same number.

 Why bakeries are bad at this